| Appraisers and Assessors of Real

 possess a college degree or complete a specified number of

+hours in certain college-level courses.
 States mandating assessor certification have requirements

 similar to those for appraisers.
 Some States also have more